lpsinger/gwcelery/doc/gwcelery.tasks.superevents.rst

 2.   **Search group**: Is it a CBC event or a burst event?
 CBC events takes precedence.

+3.   **Number of detectors**: How many detectors contributed data to the event?
+     For CBC events, events with triggers from more detectors take precedence.

-3.   **Significance**: For CBC events, which has the highest SNR?
+4.   **Significance**: For CBC events, which has the highest SNR?
 For burst events, which has the lowest FAR?

 The selection of the preferred event from a pair of events is illustrated by